 Vast range of subjects on offer at GCSE and A level.
 GCSEs achieve a spread of results across the grades, as you would expect of a school which proudly takes children of a far wider range of abilities than elsewhere.
 The number of D grades at GCSE - something less than half the number of As - often reflects the considerable achievement of both pupil and school.
 A high proportion of Cs.
-Best ever results in 2012, 40 per cent A*/A, with particular success in languages, science and art.
-At A level in 2012, 72 per cent A*-B and 34 per cent A*/A, again with notable success in languages and science.
+In 2013, 38 per cent A*/A, with particular success in languages, science and art.
+At A level in 2013, 60 per cent A*-B and 34 per cent A*/A, again with notable success in languages and science.
 Science department offers nine different courses for GCSE including land and environmental studies - they are perfectly positioned in the heart of East Sussex farmland.
 A pre-sixth form year is offered for international students to prepare them in English and for the maturity needed at sixth form.
 Pre-university courses in maths and English for clever clogs but no plans to introduce the IB.
 Individually tailored learning programmes are central to the success of the school and the flexible curriculum allows for the quirky and boffins to achieve at their own pace.